 After allowing the caulk to dry I then spray painted the shelf (three coats), let it dry and then lightly sanded it.
 Then I added my anchor hooks and installed D-rings on the back.
 The finished product:

 That’s it!
 Really very easy considering I’d never built anything from scratch before.
 It’s exactly what I wanted for that space and much cheaper than anything I was finding online or in the stores.
-If you’re looking for an easy, beginner building project, I highly recommend doing something like this.
+If you’re looking for an easy, beginner building project, I highly recommend doing something like this DIY wall shelf with hooks.
 If I can do it, anyone can!